Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Initialization and Gaussian approximation

 \section{Initialization and Gaussian approximation}

-We will use the following assumptions in this section and sections \ref{sec:Appendix_UBUBU_variance_bnd_svrg} and \ref{sec:Appendix_UBUBU_variance_bnd_approx_grad}, which we restate here for easier readability.
+We will use the following assumptions in this section and sections \ref{supp:sec:Appendix_UBUBU_variance_bnd_svrg} and \ref{supp:sec:Appendix_UBUBU_variance_bnd_approx_grad}, which we restate here for easier readability.
 We will consider potentials of the form

 where we aim to understand the scaling of the computational complexity when inexact gradients are used within the $\UBUBU$ framework in the large $N_D$ case.
-We assume that the potential has the form \eqref{eq:potential_form} in this section and sections \ref{sec:Appendix_UBUBU_variance_bnd_svrg} and \ref{sec:Appendix_UBUBU_variance_bnd_approx_grad}, and we impose the following assumptions on the potential. \AssumLipSG* \AssumConvexSG* \AssumHessLipschitzSG* For a better understanding of the scaling in terms of $N_D$, we also introduce
+We assume that the potential has the form \eqref{supp:eq:potential_form} in this section and sections \ref{supp:sec:Appendix_UBUBU_variance_bnd_svrg} and \ref{supp:sec:Appendix_UBUBU_variance_bnd_approx_grad}, and we impose the following assumptions on the potential.